|Calendar||Featured Programs||Student Organizations||Outreach||Rising Stars||Faculty Alumni|

 The Department of Electrical Engineering and Computer Sciences recognizes that a diverse student body is vital to producing future leaders, creating innovative technologies, and serving society.
 In order for our department to meet our mission we emphasize an inclusive environment that respects all individuals regardless of race, ethnicity, gender, age, religion, language, abilities/disabilities, sexual orientation, identity, socioeconomic status, and country of origin.
 Creative technologies and an enhanced academic experience for our current and future students arise from exposure to a diverse array of perspectives.
-The EECS faculty and students collaborate on a range of programs, from undergraduate and graduate outreach to academic support and pre-professional advancement.
-Tiffany Reardon, the EECS Diversity and Achievement Coordinator, was hired in November 2012 to fill the position that was previously held by Sheila Humphreys.
-She works closely with staff in the EECS Center for Student Affairs (CSA).
+The EECS department has a dedicated budget to support programs and initiatives that foster diversity and inclusion in our department.
+Our faculty and students collaborate on a range of programs, from undergraduate and graduate outreach to academic support and pre-professional advancement.
+Tiffany Reardon, our EECS Associate Director for Diversity and Achievement works closely with staff in the EECS Center for Student Affairs (CSA).
+Professors Ana Arias and David Culler serve as our Graduate Equity Advisers, and Professors Kathy Yelick and Ming Wu serve as our Faculty Equity Advisers.

 |Diversity Activities Calendar|